Spring Cleaning: How to Organize Your Room in an Hour

 First things first.
 If you’re going to clear the clutter in one hour, you need to plan ahead.
-You don’t want your efforts sidetracked while you’re searching for a storage box!
-Be sure to have a box for items you will donate, a box for items you’re not sure about and a box or bag for trash.
-Items you’re keeping will be put where they belong on shelves, in the closet or in drawers.
-Now, take a good look at your room, think hard about how and where you want to store everything, and buy any storage containers, such as linen bags and a shoe organizer, ahead of time so you’re ready to hit the ground running.
+You don’t want your efforts sidetracked while you’re searching for a storage box.
+Be sure to have a box for items you will donate, a box for items you’re not sure about, and a box or bag for trash.
+Items you’re keeping will be put where they belong — on shelves, in the closet or in drawers.
+Now take a good look at your room.
+Think hard about how and where you want to store everything.
+Buy any storage containers, such as linen bags and a shoe organizer, ahead of time so you’re ready to hit the ground running.

 Do a Swift Sweep

-Clear the decks with a rapid initial sweep.
-Hurl trash into a garbage bag, sweep dirty clothing into a bed sheet and take to the laundry-room (check out our tips for small-space laundry room organization), and then use the bed as a clearing station.
+Clean your room with an initial sweep.
+Throw trash into a garbage bag and bring dirty clothing into the laundry room.
+(Check out our tips for small-space laundry room organization.)
+Now you can use the bed as a clearing station.
 As you work through each area, spread items out on your bed so you can see everything clearly.
-Plus, you’ll have to get done quickly or you’ll have nowhere to sleep!
+Plus you’ll have to finish quickly or you’ll have nowhere to sleep!

 A haphazard approach doesn’t work here.
-Pick one area, for example, a bookshelf, and place everything that’s on the shelves on the bed.
-Then consider each item, or group of items and keep what you truly want and ditch the rest.
-Don’t get distracted or overthink things—work quickly and methodically.
+Pick one area — a bookshelf for example — and place everything from it on the bed.
+Then consider each item or group of items.
+Keep what you truly want and ditch the rest.
+Don’t get distracted or overthink things.
+Work quickly and methodically.
 Then repeat the process for other areas of your room.

 Clear Your Closet

 Closets are a magnet for clutter.
-Rapidly go through all clothing items, and keep only those that fit you and that you truly love.
-Have proper skirt/trouser hangers, invest in a scarf hanger, use drawer-dividers for socks and undies, and use hooks for purses and hats.
+Rapidly go through all clothing items and only keep those that fit and you truly love.
+Have proper skirt/trouser hangers.
+Invest in a scarf hanger.
+Use drawer-dividers for socks and undies, and hooks for purses and hats.
 Store off-season clothing in under-bed boxes if space is limited.
 And don’t forget to sort through your shoes and boots.
 Then get your closet organized fast with these storage hacks.

-Bedside storage also attracts clutter, like keys, loose change, and of course, phones.
-So choose a storage solution that hides the clutter away in bedside drawers or this clever floating shelf with built-in drawer.
+Bedside storage also attracts clutter like keys, loose change and of course phones.
+So choose a storage solution that hides the clutter in bedside drawers, or this clever floating shelf with built-in drawer.
 A small three-drawer dresser makes your nightstand do double duty, gaining more space for bedside necessities and then some.

-It’s hard to keep a dressing table clutter-free but it can be done.
-Chuck out any toiletries or cosmetics that are old or no longer used (three months is the recommended time limit for make-up), and use drawers with dividers, small baskets or stacking storage so everything is at hand but tidied away.
-Keep a trash can for used tissues, cotton balls etc.
+It’s hard to keep a dressing table clutter-free, but it can be done.
+Chuck out any toiletries or cosmetics that are old or no longer used.
+Use drawers with dividers, small baskets or stacking storage so everything is at hand but tidied away.
+Keep a trash can for used tissues, cotton balls, etc.

 And when you have time, why not give your vanity table a makeover with one of these awesome ideas?

-Doors are often wasted space when thinking about how to organize your room.
-Hooks are great for hanging a bathrobe or items you need for tomorrow like your outfit, scarf and hat.
-Hanging plastic pockets that hook over the top of a door are great for storing small items like electrical chargers so you can see at a glance where each charger is without spending hours untangling cables.
+Doors are often overlooked when considered how to organize your room.
+Hooks are great for hanging a bathrobe, or items you need for tomorrow like your outfit, scarf and hat.
+Hanging plastic pockets that hook over the top of a door are great for storing small items like electrical chargers, so you can see at a glance where each charger is without spending hours untangling cables.
 Here are more ways to take advantage of storage space inside cabinet and closet doors.

 But once you’re organized, don’t throw that hard-won victory away by collecting more junk!
-Stop and think before you buy anything new, and stop buying these items if you truly want to stay clutter-free.
+Think before you buy anything new, and stop buying these items if you truly want to stay clutter-free.

-Now that your room is in good shape, here’s how to organize your garage in one morning!
+Now that your bedroom is in good shape, here’s how to organize your garage in one morning!